openneuropet/nEurothenticate/Azure-quicktour.md

 ## Storage

-Data replication using RA-GRS read access geo-redondnat storage with copies in EU.
+Data replication using RA-GRS read access geo-redondant storage with copies in EU.
 RA ensures data can be read from any of the two paired-servers.

 Every object has a URL e.g. http://mystorageaccount.blob.core.windows.net or http://mystorageaccount.file.core.windows.net